WE BUILT A SPINNING WHEEL FOR $2.50. One day Barbara—that's my best friend—and I got this crazy idea: Why not try to make a spinning wheel?

 Up until then, Barbara had been spinning our "homegrown" wool (which comes from a little black sheep and a white woolly that we keep here on our ten acres) on a drop spindle.
 In case you didn't know, a drop spindle is nothing more than a tapered dowel—weighted at the bottom—which you hold vertically and let rotate while pulling wool from the top.
 It's a slow-but-simple way to spin wool.
 Now, it takes a long time to make even a two- or three ounce skein by the drop spindle method.
+How to Make a Wool Drum Carder.
+How to Install a Clothesline Elevator.
+How to String the Clothesline Through the Pulley.
+Best Hand Clothes Wringer: Kitchen & Dining.
+Fall Fiber Festival - home.
+How to Rip Rags for Weaving.
+How to Make a Frame Loom.
+How to Build a Simple Frame Loom.
 One common question many people have after reading these instructions is: can I make it bigger?

 Yes, the loom can be made bigger to accommodate larger weavings.
 The sizes indicated here are ideal for small wall hangings and pot holders.
 How to Recycle Yarn from a Thrift-Store Sweater.
 October 4th, 2008 Email 62 users recommend.

 I think it’s just perfect.
 And now, a quick tutorial – I had a few requests for a tutorial on making this type of quilt, so I figured I’d oblige (it’s the least I can do, right?).
 This shows the paper piecing method, which is my preferred method.
 To start, you’ll want to decide on the size of your blocks.
 For the Kaleidoscope quilt, my blocks were 11″ square.